 Illinois potholes can do serious damage to your vehicle's suspension.
 If you have questions about suspension repair, replacement, or upgrades, just send us a message or stop by the shop.

 Can I drive with a bad suspension?
 Well, yes, but it is like jogging with a bad knee.
 Let me explain:

-Neglecting to fix the problems could reduce or lose control of your vehicle and the worst-case scenario, an at-fault accident.
+Neglecting to fix the problems could reduce your ability to control your vehicle.

 Here are just a few symptoms that you should be aware of:

 1. Car ride has become rough or bouncy.

 Most people can tell their shocks or struts are wearing out when they begin to feel every bump in the road or when every bump causes the vehicle body to "bounce."
 A rough ride is an obvious sign that your vehicle's suspension needs attention.

 2. Drifting or pulling during turns.

 With a failing suspension, you will often feel the vehicle "drift" or "pull" when you're turning.
 This means the shocks are no longer keeping the vehicle body stable, increasing your risk of a rollover.
 If you feel this sensation while turning, it's time to take the car to a trusted auto repair shop for servicing.